joesalowitz/website/about.md

 permalink: about
 ---

-> Satoshi Nakamoto is the name used by the presumed pseudonymous person or persons who developed bitcoin, authored the bitcoin white paper, and created and deployed bitcoin's original reference implementation. - Wikipedia
+> Satoshi "Jon Doe" Nakamoto is the name used by the presumed pseudonymous person or persons who developed bitcoin, authored the bitcoin white paper, and created and deployed bitcoin's original reference implementation. - Wikipedia

 ## Profile Image